-The Sismanoglio General Hospital is a third level institution with a 540-bed capacity.
-The hospital employs specialised medical personnel covering medical fields such as pathology, chronic pulmonary diseases, tuberculosis, surgical chest cases, and vascular issues, except for trauma cases.
+The Sismanoglio General Hospital is a third-level institution with a 540-bed capacity.
+The hospital employs specialized medical personnel covering medical fields such as pathology, chronic pulmonary diseases, tuberculosis, surgical chest cases, and vascular issues, except for trauma cases.

 Since I assumed the position as head of ED in 2019, it has been my mission to integrate novel biomarker tools into our triage workflow to discharge patients safely.

 suPAR was kindly brought to my attention by Professor Giamarellos-Bourboulis from the 4th Department of Internal Medicine at Attikon University Hospital through the Hellenic Sepsis Group’s excellent work.
 I have been a member since 2014.
 Last year we introduced the SUPERIOR Study protocol to guide antibiotics administration in the ED at the Sismanoglio General Hospital.
 The Hellenic Study Sepsis Group have been running several ambitious clinical studies for more than two decades.